ISCHEMIC STROKE

 - true incidence and prevalence of TIA are challenging to determine because of inconsistent criteria

-- the reported crude annual incidence rate for the TIA was 35.2 per 100 000 (95% CI, 30.6–40.3) and 28.6/100 000 (95% CI, 24.1–33.5) when standardized to the 2011 European population.
-TIAs are rare in young adults (<45 years) and relatively rare in subjects aged 45–64 years; after that, the incidence steeply increased, peaking in subjects aged ≥ 85 years, in all sexes [Degan, 2017]
+- the reported crude annual incidence rate of TIA was 35.2 per 100 000 (95% CI, 30.6–40.3); TIAs are rare in young adults (<45 years) and relatively rare in subjects aged 45–64 years; then the incidence steeply increases, peaking in subjects aged ≥ 85 years [Degan, 2017]

 TIA definition